 - 1 1/2 teaspoons fresh rosemary, finely chopped

 - 1 cup corn kernels (see notes)

-- 1 cup roasted red pepper cut into bite-sized pieces
+- 1 cup roasted red pepper (click here for how to roast a pepper), cut into bite-sized pieces

 - 1 cup vegetable stock